Pain, few gains for investors as markets slumped in 2022

 IS TESLA ON AUTOPILOT?

-CEO Elon Musk took over Twitter and appears consumed with turning around the social media company.
-With Musk's focus diverted, Tesla shares have lost more than half their value.
-And Tesla's dominance of the market for electric vehicles is waning.

 Most of Musk's wealth is tied up in Tesla stock, which started falling in April when he disclosed a stake in Twitter.
-The collapse in the stock price has bumped Musk into second place on Forbes' list of the world's wealthiest people, behind cosmetic magnate Bernard Arnault.
+The falling stock price bumped Musk into second place on Forbes' list of the world's wealthiest people, behind Bernard Arnault, chairman of luxury goods maker LVMH.

-After buying Twitter in October, Musk has cut half its staff and picked fights with public officials and others.

 — Tom Krisher